 Hyde Park Picture House is one of Leeds’ most treasured landmarks, and for good reason.
 This legendary Grade II-listed cinema has been standing for over 100 years, and you can still catch all the latest blockbusters and arthouse flicks here surrounded by vintage furnishings, from the building’s Edwardian plasterwork to the iconic gas lights and analogue film display.

 Hyde Park Picture House, 73 Brudenell Road, Leeds, West Yorkshire, LS6 1JD.

 Try your hand at life drawing at The Gallery at 164

 Why not join The Leeds Drawing Club at The Gallery at 164 and have a go at life drawing?
-They run untutored sessions between 7pm and 9pm every Wednesday.
+They run untutored sessions once a month at Cafe 64 for just £9 and full tutored courses for £125 at Studio 232.
 You don’t need to bring anything with you – they’ll provide paper, charcoal and a model for you to sketch.
 All you need to do is sit down and put the figure in front of you onto the page.